BAMresearch/ctsimu-artist-module/docs/helpers.md

 # ::ctsimu::helpers
-Helper functions for handling CTSimU JSON objects via the rl_json extension, as well as unit conversions and other types of conversions.
-These functions are available directly under the ::ctsimu namespace.
+Helper functions and variables, especially for handling CTSimU JSON objects via the rl_json extension, as well as unit conversions and other types of conversions.
+These functions and variables are available directly under the `::ctsimu` namespace.

 CTSimU defines a [JSON-based file format](https://bamresearch.github.io/ctsimu-scenarios) for scenario descriptions.
 Its parameters typically have a structure like in the following example: